Brand Name: Demadex

 - Low blood pressure (hypotension)

-- Skin swelling due to allergic reaction
+- Skin swelling due to an allergic reaction

 - Ventricular fibrillation